Incentivized-Online-Reviews-SLR/Supplemental-Material-for-Incentivizing-Online-Reviews-A-Framework-and-Systematic-Literature-Review/README.md

 3. Detailed coding definitions for psychological and behavioral outcomes are provided in [`coding_psychological_outcome.csv`](./coding_psychological_outcome.csv) and [`coding_behavioral_outcome.csv`](./coding_behavioral_outcome.csv), respectively.
 4. Information on the publication venues represented in the final sample is available in [`outlets_journals.csv`](./outlets_journals.csv) and [`outlets_conferences.csv`](./outlets_conferences.csv).

-Together, these materials provide transparent documentation of the study selection and coding procedures and facilitate transparency and reuse of the systematic literature review.
+Together, these materials provide transparent documentation of the selected studies and coding procedures and facilitate transparency and reuse of the systematic literature review.